Hawaiian Airlines Business Class Airbus A330 Review

 And sure enough, the flight attendants passed around giant iPads about 15 minutes after airborne.

-Overall, I don’t think having an iPad as the in-flight entertainment is positive experience.
-The stands are tricky to deploy, things needed to be plugged in, the headphone jacks were difficult to find.
-It was overall a more complicated than a standard built-in screen at your seat.
+Overall, I don’t think having an iPad as the in-flight entertainment is a positive experience.
+The stands are tricky to deploy, things needed to be plugged in, and the headphone jacks were difficult to find.
+It was overall more complicated than a standard built-in screen at your seat.

 The Meal Service

-This was my first time to flying Hawaiian Airlines in business class, so first impression was everything.
+This was my first time flying Hawaiian Airlines in business class, so my first impression was everything.

 The meal service for this flight was rather basic.